Frequently Asked Questions

 A: When keys are stolen or lost—in other words, when someone may be in possession of keys that still work in your home or business lock—you can rekey locks, rather than having locks changed.

-A residential or commercial locksmith from San Francisco Locksmith will come to your house, take the lock out, and change the pins and tumblers inside the lock.
+A residential or commercial locksmith from San Antonio Locksmith will come to your house, take the lock out, and change the pins and tumblers inside the lock.
 When we’re finished, the old keys will no longer work, and we’ll make new sets of keys for you.

 I’m locked out of my car.
 Help!
-We have fast, affordable car lockout service throughout San Francisco.
+We have fast, affordable car lockout service throughout San Antonio.
 Whether it’s a home, business or car lockout that has you stuck, we have locksmiths on call 24 hours a day, 7 days a week with emergency lockout service.

 Q: What does it mean to “My home was burglarized.
 What should I do?